 Fighting PMS Hormonal Imbalance, the Traditional Way

-The way most women try to treat PMS is to swallow a handful of Midol or paracetamol, put up with the mood swings, slap on a bit of lippie and just try to grin and bear it.
+The way most women try to treat PMS is to swallow a handful of Midol or paracetamol.
+They put up with the mood swings, slap on a bit of lippie and just try to grin and bear it.
 For those who really suffer every month sometimes, a doctor will prescribe something a bit stronger.

-Essential Oils for Relief
+Essential Oils for Relief of PMS

 A number of essential oils may be very helpful in addressing the individual components of PMS.
-Clary sage oil, for example, helps to naturally balance out of whack hormones while cypress oil boosts circulation to help relieve cramps.
+Clary sage oil, for example, helps to naturally balance out-of-whack hormones while cypress oil boosts circulation to help relieve cramps.
 Both can be topically applied, with a few drops of the essential oil mixed with a carrier oil like almond oil.

 Fresh Ginger Tea for PMS Relief

 Besides being a spicy, tasty addition to many recipes fresh ginger root can be a great natural remedy for a number of ailments as well.
-It is effective against these symptoms, especially cramps, but if you can’t quite deal with the idea of gnawing on a chunk of ginger root (it is very spicy) you can turn it into an effective pms premenstrual tea instead.
+It is effective against these symptoms, especially cramps.
+But if you can’t quite deal with the idea of gnawing on a chunk of ginger root (it is very spicy) you can turn it into an effective pms premenstrual tea instead.

 Alternately you can also find a significant amount of omega 3 fatty acids in fish like salmon, tuna or trout.

-Calcium and Magnesium for Pre menstrual Relief
+Calcium and Magnesium for Premenstrual Relief

 Exercise for PMS Relief